-Employment in the County centers around the Crockett area with jobs being provided by school district, retail and services businesses and industrial-manufacturing facilities.
-The largest employer is Vulcraft Steel, located in Grapeland, which employs approximately 350 people.
-The largest taxpayer in Latexo is Ampacet which has 76 employees.
-Houston County is fortunate to have many employment opportunities, which constitutes only a 4.2% unemployment rate.
+Employment in the County centers on the Crockett area with jobs being provided by school district, retail and services businesses and industrial-manufacturing facilities.
+The largest employer is Vulcraft Steel, located in Grapeland, which employs approximately 500 people.
+The largest taxpayer in Latexo is Miller Waste Mills Inc. which has around 76 employees.
+Houston County is fortunate to have many employment opportunities, which constitutes only a 4.0% unemployment rate.